OpenMendel/MendelImpute.jl/docs/src/man/painting.md

 ## Local ancestry inference

 Now we turn to local ancestry inference, or chromosome painting.
 We still need to process each sample's population origin as detailed in the top of this page.
+The only difference is now you must additionally supply a color gradient for different populations manually.

 !!! note